tvquizphd/public-quiz/README.md

 ## Security claims

 Before activation, [GitHub Pages](https://pages.github.com/) publicly host one-time-use public keys and asymmetrically encrypted messages.
-After activation, symmetrically encrypted messages move to/from GitHub Actions via private [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects). *Your master password, however, never leaves your browser*.
+After activation, symmetrically encrypted messages move to/from GitHub Actions via private [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects). *Your master password never leaves your browser*.
 Each login takes about 60 seconds to complete the password-authenticated [key exchange][PAKE] by.

 - Authenticating your password against the [output of a pseudorandom function][OPRF].
 - Returning a single-session [AES-GCM][GCM] key for authenticated encryption.